RandomStudio/tether/README.md

-# MessagePack experiments for Tether 2
+# MQTT+MessagePack POC for Tether 2

 ## Structure of this project